+The January blues seem to be in swing.
 The last few weeks in January are the poorest and most miserable according to several PR companies (so it must be true!).

 They have a point – our credit card bills with all the Christmas over-spending have come through; many people were paid before Christmas so it seems a long way to pay day at the end of this week and January is a long month anyway.

 Couple that with the cold, the dark and the dire predictions for our economy this year generally, and it’s not looking like a fun week (or even year)!

 However, there are ways to get around it, as we’re always showing in our Save Money section.

 - Get as much as you can for free

 - Make cash from your old junk

 Whatever you do, don’t let it get you down and don’t let it stop you sleeping.

 If you’re finding yourself stressing out about the money, then face the tiger..but get someone to do it with you.
 Either bring a friend over to sit with you while you look at your financial situation or contact one of the free debt advice charities (you can find a list of them here.)

 - Get all your bills and statements out, get the figures together and make sure you really know the financial situation.
 It’s often nowhere near as bad as you imagine it to be.